ComparativeGenomicsToolkit/hal/README.md

      SequenceName     StartPosition    LastPosition+1

 can be lifted over between genomes using `halLiftover`.  halLiftover does a base-by-base mapping between any two sequences in the alignment (following paralogy relations as well).
+The output is written in BED (default) or PSL format.

 	 halLiftover mammals.hal human human_annotation.bed dog dog_annotation.bed

 will map all annotations in human_annotation.bed, which must refer to sequences in the human genome, to their corresponding locations in dog (if they exist), outputting the resulting annotations in dog_annotation.bed

 halLiftover attempts to autodetect the BED version of the input.
 This can be overried with the `--inVedVersion` option.
 Columns that are not described in the official BED specs can be optionally mapped as-is using the `--keepExtra` option.

+By default, halLiftover uses spaces and/or tabs to separate columns.
+To use only tabs (ie to allow spaces within names), use the `--tab` option.

+Annotations in [Wiggle](http://genome.ucsc.edu/goldenPath/help/wiggle.html) format can likewise be mapped using `halWiggleLiftover`

 #### Alignability